benisued/AutomateCellProfiler/README.md

 a simple script automating cell profiler https://cellprofiler.org/

  ## Instalation
- This requires that you have Autohotkey installed
+ This requires that you have Autohotkey installed.
 I Wrote an explanation that goes in extreme detail on medium:

  https://sweed.medium.com/cut-the-time-you-do-menial-tasks-by-at-least-30-with-this-simple-trick-a7ce4513b43e